-As an administrator, you can control how long users can access Google services, such as Gmail, without having to sign in again.
-For example, for users that work remotely or from untrusted locations, you might want to limit the time that they can access sensitive resources by applying a shorter session length.
+As an administrator, you can control how long users can access Google services, such as Gmail on the web, without having to sign in again.
+For example, for users that work remotely or from untrusted locations, you might want to limit the time that they can access sensitive resources by applying a shorter web session length.
 If users want to continue accessing a resource when a session ends, they’re prompted to sign in again and start a new session.

 How the settings work on mobile devices varies by device and app (see Considerations below).
-By default, the session length for Google services is 14 days.
+By default, the web session length for Google services is 14 days.

 When and how users sign in